Axione-Community/horus/doc/database.md

 - Lists all devices to poll and ping.
 Only `active` ones are taken into account.
 - Each device is part of a profile through the `profile_id` field.
 It defines the list of metrics to poll (see below).
 - The `is_polling` flag is set by the dispatcher to lock the device during the polling, it is unlocked when the dispatcher receives the poll report.
-A cleaner goroutine unlocks periodically locked devices with no polling.
+A cleaner goroutine unlocks periodically locked devices with no ongoing poll.
 - The `last_polled_at` and `last_pinged_at` fields are updated by the dispatcher on each successful job submission.
 - The following table lists all fields with their description and default values: